Administration and Staff

 Library Associate.
 Ken Polsley is an ordained minister with the Southern Baptist Convention and holds a B.A. from the University of Iowa.
 He has completed academic classes toward the Master of Arts in Theology at International School of Theology in Manila and Gordon-Conwell Theological Seminary.
 He and his wife, Sue, were missionaries for three years in the Philippines.
 Ken served as a pastor in Iowa City, Iowa for seventeen years prior to moving to Jacksonville in 2011.
 Ken and Sue are involved as volunteer prayer ministers for Christian Healing Ministries in Jacksonville and help facilitate the practicums in CHM’s school of prayer.

 Dr. Ken Rushing

-Director of Information Technology.
+Information Technology Coordinator.
 Ken Rushing, as an ordained minister, has served churches in the Southeastern region of the United States since 1978.
 He has also been involved with computer technology since the early 1980s and owns his own computer business: Rushing to Serve.
 He earned an M.M. from Southwestern Baptist Theological Seminary and a D.W.S. from the Institute for Worship Studies, graduating as an Alpha in 2002.